NCAR/HPC-Docs/docs/pbs/job-scripts/index.md

          <command file>

     ------------------------------------------------------------------
-    Executes a series of commands in a file.
-The filename may be listed as an argument, or defaults to "./cmdfile".

-    The optional bash configuration file "./config_env.sh" will be sourced prior to command execution, if found, and ca therefore be used to customize the environment with e.g. "module load" commands.

     All options in "<>" brackets are optional.
     Any unrecognized arguments are passed through directly to qsub.
     The PBS options -A and -l walltime are required at minimum.
     ```